mihaipriboi/Nerdvana_Nemesis_2023/README.md

 const byte buff_start_express_scan[] = {0xA5, 0x82, 0x05, 0x00, 0x00, 0x00, 0x00, 0x00, 0x22};
 const byte buff_reset[] = {0xA5, 0x40};
 ```

-The setup of the lidar is a series of different functions, so we will take step to step.
+The setup of the lidar is a series of different functions, so we'll take it step by step.
 First we need to give speed to the motor which is rotating the lidar.
 Then we need to set the data transfer rate between the teensy and sensor, and after this we are resetting the lidar.
 Like we mentioned above the reset is made by sending the lidar a buffer that contains the command of restart.
-When we finished restarting the lidar we are reading until the Serial1 is available.
+When we finish restarting the lidar we are reading until the Serial1 is unavailable.
 And finally we can start the express scan and reading the description, we are doing this by sending a buffer with the commands.

 ```ino
 // Restarting lidar